cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 :::

-:::tip

-Although we are providing the information given from hostingby.design, we are not able to support this directly.
-This is just what was passed to us.
-Contact them for details and further instructions if you have any issues
+### I can't reach my Prowlarr/Jackett/cross-seed/torrent client (Using Docker/VPN)

+:::danger

+Even with API authentication, we still recommend that you **do not expose `cross-seed`'s port to untrusted networks (such as the Internet).**

 :::

-### I can't reach my Prowlarr/Jackett/cross-seed/torrent client (Using Docker/VPN)

 If you are using [Docker](./getting-started#with-docker), you cannot use `localhost` as an address to communicate across containers.
 Consider using your